IAmBullsaw/cccp/README.md

 ## run.sh example

 Example of a `run.sh` file, which could be used as an entrypoint to run cccp.py as a cron job.
-It's by ignored by git and should probably not be versioned.
+It's ignored by git and should probably not be versioned.

 ```bash
 source absolute/path/to/.venv/bin/activate &&